Shake, Rattle & Roll V: "Maligno"

-Madam Ceres (Cita Astals), a tarot reader, advises Laurie (Ruffa Gutierrez) about the consequences of her beauty.
+Madam Ceres, a tarot reader, advises Laurie about the consequences of her beauty.

-One day, Laurie and her friend, Nicky (Bong Regala) take a vacation on a secluded island with their helpers, Mang Isko (Angel Confiado) and Aling Sela (Rustica Carpio).
+One day, Laurie and her friend, Nicky take a vacation on a secluded island with their helpers, Mang Isko and Aling Sela.
 On the day they are supposed to leave, their boat never comes and there is no other way to contact them.
 In an argument, Laurie leaves Nicky and goes into the woods.
-Before she ventures further, she is spotted by Mang Isko and stops her from going in even more.
+Before she ventures further, she is spotted by Mang Isko who stops her from going in even more.
 Laurie talks to Aling Sela at her house.
 Laurie tells her about the woods but Aling Sela talks to her that she shouldn't go back as well.

-That night, Laurie goes back into the woods and encounters a man (Monsour del Rosario) playing an instrument and gestures to come with him.
-Before she comes closer, she is spotted by Nicky and tells her that they should go back and sleep and the man suddenly disappears.
+That night, Laurie goes back into the woods, and encounters a man playing an instrument.
+He gestures for her to come with him.
+Before she comes closer, she is spotted by Nicky.
+Nicky tells her that they should go back and sleep, while the man suddenly disappears.
 The next day, Laurie wakes up to find that Nicky has grown ill.
-He is treated by Aling Basyon (Aida Carmona), the island's healer.
-When Laurie tells Mang Isko and Aling Sela what happened, Aling Basyon advises her not to go back, never go with the man and never eat his food, because he's not actually a human.
+He is treated by Aling Basyon, the island's healer.
+When Laurie tells Mang Isko and Aling Sela what happened, Aling Basyon advises her not to go back, never go with the man and never eat his food, because he is not actually a human.